sanjoy-sust/coding-challenge-backend/README.md

 - [ ] I want to see an overview of all applications in the database
 - [ ] I want that when new data for an e-mail address is provided, all old data is automatically deleted
-- [ ] I want to easily generate and download a PDF document, that lists the data provided from the applicant
+- [ ] I want to easily generate and download a PDF document, that lists the data provided from the applicantEntity
-  - [ ] the PDF contains the GitHub profile image of the applicant ([API](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api))
+  - [ ] the PDF contains the GitHub profile image of the applicantEntity ([API](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api))

 ## Your Mission